-In a tax deed sale, the winning bid secures the deed to the property, thereby becoming the new owner and having full rights to the property (free of the previous owner’s mortgage, liens etc.)
+In a tax deed sale, the winning bid secures the deed to the property, thereby becoming the new owner and having full rights to the property (free of the previous owner’s mortgage, property liens etc.)

 In Texas, where there are property tax lenders, a tax led transfer can also occur.
 In this case, the owner of the property and the tax lender agree on terms together.
 The tax lender cannot get a tax lien without the owner of the property’s consent, which allows the property owner to keep a greater level of control over the proceedings.
 Together with your tax lender, you can work out a way to pay delinquent property taxes and move forward to a workable solution.